Understanding Theories on Origins of Language

 3. The Pooh-Pooh Theory (involuntary and spontaneous)

 It is not only common among humans but according to some studies, the same origin of language is said to be found among animals as well.
+As all animals have to communicate through these sounds.
+They are often found moaning in agony, and pain and howling in different situations.

 4. Yo-He-Ho Theory (work song)